crc83/cv/index.md

 # Serhii Belei

-Software Architect (16-February-2024)
+Software Architect

 ![photo](photo.png)

 ## Summary of qualifications

-I have 10+ years of experience in software development.
-I started my jorney with Pascal/Delphi for 5 years.
-Then 7+ years I worked with Java stack.
-And 2 years mostly with groovy and last couple of month (up to year) with TypeScript/React/NodeJS.
-Aftewards I worked last year as an architect with Java project.
+I have 14+ years of experience in software development indastry.
+I started my jorney with Pascal/Delphi for (5 years) 2005-2010.
+Next 7+ years I worked with Java stack (2010-2014).
+It was followed with 2 years mostly with Groovy and last couple of months (up to a year) with TypeScript/React/NodeJS.
+My recent I worked last year as an architect at healthcare project.

-I've been working as a Software Architect/Tech lead, for last year.
-Despite driving main project I was involved in different consultancy and investigation activities.
+In addition to architecting projects, I have been involved in various consulting and investigation activities within Softserve.
 I have strong technical experience of Software Development processes, including analysis, requirements design, data modeling, coding, testing, debugging using Java.
-Also I had some experience with Typescript/React/NestJS.

-I'm interested in development of reliable and maintainable software.
-However I understand that we have wide range to reach business needs.
-I have experience in development of complex business models using modern TDD and BDD approaches.
-Setting up code quality and test quality standards in the team.
-I'm fast learner and passionate to learn new ideas and technologies.
+I'm interested in the development of reliable and maintainable software by utilising ADD (Architecture driven design), TDD and BDD approaches, setting up code quality and test quality standards in the team.
+I'm a fast learner who is passionate to learn new ideas and technologies.

-I really like to create own tools which I need and can't find suitable (see my open-source projects).
-Also I like to share knowledge on online and offline meetups (see my publications)
+My strong side lies in creating custom tools that aren't available on the market (see my open-source projects).
+As a part of my professional development,I'm engaged in sharing knowledge at online/offline meetups (see my publications).
-My hobbies used to be jogging, programming and electronics and also hiking.
-I like car traveling, aviation, and fantasy movies and books
+My hobbies are road trips, aviation, and fantasy movies and books.

 ## Skills